selfinterest/trumedia-demo/README.md

 Installation Instructions
 --------------------------
 Extract the zip file somewhere.
-Load index.html in your browser.
-No server required.
-Have fun!
+On Linux (and presumably Mac), you can simply load index.html into a browser using the file:/// protocol, no server required.

+On Windows, security restrictions will prevent the app from running properly using the file:/// protocol.
+Fortunately, PhpStorm and Intellij both ship with tiny web servers that can be used to load index.html in a Windows environment.

 &copy; 2015 TCW Consulting